-In order to a hold a Trade Agreements Act (TAA) Compliant GSA multiple award Schedule (MAS) contract, you must agree that each “final product” that you sell has been, will have been “substantially transformed” in the United States or in a signatory country, designated by the TAA, throughout the entirety of your contract term.
+In order to maintain Trade Agreements Act (TAA) compliance with your GSA Multiple Award Schedule (MAS) contract, you must agree each “final product” you sell will have been “substantially transformed” in the United States or in a signatory country designated by the TAA, throughout the entirety of your contract term.
 While it may sound complicated, it’s not.
 You just need to make sure you fully understand what TAA compliance means and how you can abide by the rules.

 However, before ensuring that you are TAA compliant, it is important to understand the significance of being so.

 The Trade Agreements Act (19 U.S.C. & 2501-2581) of 1979 was enacted to foster fair and open international trade, but more importantly, it implemented the requirement the U.S. government may acquire only U.S.- made or designated end products.
 This means specifically that GSA must only acquire U.S.- made and/or TAA compliant products while under a MAS program.
 This requirement has still has left many MAS contract holders confused on its true meaning.

 To truly understand what it means to be TAA compliant and ensure that you are, it is essential you as a MAS contract holder understand Winvale’s 10 strategies outlined below:

 - It is essential for MAS contract holders to pick the right manufacturer for their products.
 Companies such as China, India, Russia and Malaysia, violate TAA compliance and thus violate their GSA contract.

 - Communication between partners is critical for maintaining a good relationship within the company, allowing for responsibility to be shared throughout the managerial oversight on the company’s function.

 - Ensure proper documentation, which includes supplier agreements as well as a letter of supply agreement.

 - Correct documentation of the country of origin is vital, including origin markings, most current country of origin and the correct country of origin (COO) code.